Interested in joining our Team of volunteers?

 - Rental Research Calls: Each volunteer will be assigned approximately 10 calls per month.
 Call assignments distributed via email/Google Sheets.
 Assuming 5 minutes per phone call, the commitment for these calls is approximately 1 hour per month.

-- Local Events (Minneapolis Area Volunteers Only): Each event has multiple options for shifts.
+- Events: Each event has multiple options for shifts.
 Volunteers should plan on attending multiple events during the year.
 Event sign-up sheets are shared in our Minneapolis MPBIF Facebook group.
 The commitment for events is approximately 20 hours per year.

 - Participation in Fall Housing Database Verification Project: Once per calendar year we verify that all our listings have current information.
 Number of calls required depends on number of active volunteers.